50chickens/Asionyx/FEATURES.md

  - GitHub Actions workflow to build and run tests (unit/explicit skipped).
 (ADDED: `.github/workflows/ci.yml`)

 - Other implementation notes / infra changes made
-- `orchestrate.ps1` was updated to fail-fast on `dotnet restore` / `dotnet build` failures so Docker image build is skipped if earlier steps fail.
+- `build-test-and-deploy.ps1` was updated to fail-fast on `dotnet restore` / `dotnet build` failures so Docker image build is skipped if earlier steps fail.
 (IMPLEMENTED)
 - Docker image build updated to use official Microsoft images (`mcr.microsoft.com/dotnet/sdk:9.0` and `mcr.microsoft.com/dotnet/aspnet:9.0`) to avoid apt dependency issues.
 (IMPLEMENTED)
 - The image sets `ASPNETCORE_URLS=http://+:5000` so the deployment service listens on port 5000 inside the container.
 (IMPLEMENTED)
 - `Asionyx.Services.Deployment.Docker/entrypoint.sh` line endings are normalized inside the image to avoid shebang CRLF errors on Linux.
 (IMPLEMENTED)
-  - the CI progress should: (PENDING)

   - Build policy: the container image must NOT build the solution inside the image.
-The repository `orchestrate.ps1` (or CI job) must perform a full `dotnet restore` / `dotnet build` / `dotnet publish` outside the image and the Dockerfile should copy only the published output into a minimal runtime image.
-(PENDING)
+The orchestrator (`build-test-and-deploy.ps1`) performs `dotnet restore` / `dotnet build` / `dotnet publish` outside the image and the Dockerfile copies only the published output into the runtime image.
+(IMPLEMENTED)

 Notes and next steps
 - Integration tests that rely on Docker/Testcontainers will only run in environments that have Docker and can restore the Testcontainers package.
 The tests are marked `Explicit` and will not run in default CI.